AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 In his travels he brought all people into his fold, into what could now truly be considered the nation of Sumiriku.
 To delegate responsibility communities still followed the decrees of their local lords, giving each region under the Emperor some amount of autonomy.
 These people became Daimyō, leaders of familial land-owning clans and delegates to the imperial court.
 He also popularised the practice of Daidō, making it the nation's official religion.

-Once this nation and its government had been established Sumiriku entered a period of long-lasting stability.
+Once this nation and its government had been established, Sumiriku entered a period of long-lasting stability.
 It was not a time without strife, but one with hope in greater measure.
-Tokuzo-tennō passed away shortly after seeing the unified nation, his soul recognising his journey was complete—he was buried and enshrined at the home-town shrine he had build those many decades prior.
+Tokuzo-tennō passed away shortly after seeing the unified nation, his soul recognising his journey was complete—he was buried and enshrined in his home town, at the very place he had laboured at those many decades prior.
 He left the position and responsibility of Emperor, the rites of the ascension and the Starlight Regalia, to his only daughter, Otoha-tennō.
 Thus began the imperial line, where the role of Sumiriku's spiritual leader would be passed from parent to child for all of history.

 <!-- Unification was a slow and steady process.
 Word began to spread of Sumiriku's first emperor, of how he defended the land from invaders, of his spiritual connection, and his recent coronation.
 Despite—or perhaps because of—the near millennia of strife the nation had lived through, many were hesitant to accept a new great ruler.
 Tokuzo-tennō knew, as he had known before his ascension, that a true leader is made not by feats of strength or holy blessings, but by the faith of their people.
 To this end he set out again, this time to spread the good word of his rule, of Sumiriku's newest era.